 Two specific questions, however, give me hope for the future of our political system.
 High school seniors are apparently still able to think for themselves.
 The questions:

-Do you agree that the war in Iraq can be defined as a war for oil?and
+Do you agree that the war in Iraq can be defined as a war for oil?

 Here's hoping they come up with a system we can all be happy with!